keypom/keypom-docs/docs/Cookbook/drops/customizations/saleConfig.md

 ## Allowing Only Certain Users to Buy Keys
 A public sale drop can be turned into a more private sale by only allowing certain accounts to purchase keys from the drop.
 This is done by using the `allowlist` argument.
 Any `accountId` specified here will be able to buy keys from your drop.
 If someone not on the list tries to buy from your drop, they will be rejected.

-By default, if no `allowlist` is included, then anybody can puchase a key.
+By default, if no `allowlist` is included, then anybody can purchase a key.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">